codingfarhan/full-stack-assignment-202410/README.md

   <img src="static/reset.png" width="350" title="hover text">
 </p>

+6. (New) If you only want to reset the conversation but keep all ideas, click on the button 'Reset Conversation and Keep all ideas'.
+Your ideas will still be there but your chat history will be reset.

 ## Known Issues

 -> Since the app uses localStorage, the saved ideas will only persist for the current browser and device.